 The whales soon dived down, swam under our kayak and showed up again on the other side of our boat.
 It was a little bit scary and absolutely amazing to be that close to them.
 What an incredible and unforgettable memory Z and I shared that day.
 E was having lunch at the time so he missed it – but he said he was really glad he didn’t see the whales so close to our kayak, or it would have totally freaked him out!

-Whale-watching was only one of our fun adventures during our Christmas cruise, which I’m sure I’ll blog about soon.
+Whale-watching was only one of our fun adventures during our Christmas cruise.
 If you ever have the opportunity to visit the west side of Mexico from December through March, be sure to make time for a whale-watching expedition because it’s a truly magnificent experience!

 Have you ever seen whales or dolphins in the wild, and did you love it as much as we did?
 I’d love to hear about your adventures with cetaceans in the comments below or over on Facebook.